 Life insurance coverage protects your loved ones from financial stresses in the event of your passing.
-Chances are, if own a life insurance policy, or are in the process of purchasing life insurance (or any type of insurance), you probably are aware of the fact that your rates are dependent on your health and lifestyle.
+Chances are, if you own a life insurance policy, or are in the process of purchasing life insurance (or any type of insurance), you probably are aware the best rates are dependent on your health and lifestyle.

 Smokers pay higher life insurance premiums as a result of their health risks.
 Non-tobacco users are also screened for health conditions, however, smokers do have a much larger risk for heart disease.
-On average, smokers pay 15-20% higher monthly premiums than non-smokers because of the increased medical risks.
+On average, smokers pay 15-20% higher rates than non-smokers because of the increased medical risks.

-As a smoker, this can add up to thousands of dollars in extra premiums over the term of a policy.
-Naturally, many smokers look for a way out of their classification on life insurance applications.
+As a smoker, this can add up to thousands of dollars in extra premiums over the length of the term policy.
+Naturally, many smokers are looking for a way out of their classification on life insurance applications.

-This can come in the form of quitting for a few months, finding companies that are especially affordable for smokers and tobacco users, or just flat out lying on their applications.
+This can come in the form of quitting for a few months, finding the best life insurance companies that are especially affordable for smokers and tobacco users, or just flat out lying on their applications.

 Lying about smoking on life insurance applications is by no means recommended or encouraged as it can result in higher premiums or total denial of coverage.

-Not to mention, unless you are applying for a no-medical exam life insurance policy (which are far more expensive than policies with medical examination), an insurance company will likely find out whether or not you smoke cigarettes or use other tobacco products during the medical examination process.
+Not to mention, unless you are applying for a no medical exam life insurance policy (which has higher life insurance rates than policies with medical examination), an insurance company will likely find out whether or not you smoke cigarettes or use other tobacco products during the medical examination process.